 Wash Your Hands

 Wash your hands after you use the washroom and before you eat or handle any food.
-Hand washing includes scrubbing all parts of your hands with soap for at least 20 seconds and rinsing them under warm water.
-Dry your hands with a clean cloth or paper towel.
+Hand washing includes the following steps:

 Wash and sanitize surfaces and utensils

 Always wash and sanitize surfaces where you prepare and serve food.
-Many cases of food-borne illness are caused by using a cutting board, plate or utensil to prepare raw meat and then using that same cutting board, plate or utensil to prepare or serve ready-to-eat foods.
-Cutting boards, plates and utensils must always be washed and sanitized before foods are placed on them.
+Foodborne illness can be caused by using the same cutting board, plate or utensil to prepare raw meat, poultry or seafood for preparing or serving ready-to-eat foods.

-You can make your own no-rinse 220 ppm (parts per million) sanitizing solution.
+Here’s how to make your own no-rinse sanitizing solution.

-- Mix 15 mL (1 tablespoon) of household bleach into 4 litres (1 gallon) of water; or mix 5 milliliters (1 teaspoon) of household bleach into 1 litre (4 cups) of water.
+- Mix 15 mL (1 tablespoon) of household bleach into 4 litres (1 gallon) of water; or, mix 5 mL (1 teaspoon) of household bleach into 1 litre (4 cups) of water.

-Use Public Health Ontario’s chlorine dilution calculator tool to make up the proper sanitizer strength based on the concentration of your bleach product www.publichealthontario.ca/en/ServicesAndTools/Tools/Pages/Dilution-Calculator.aspx
+Use B.C.’s FOODSAFE Chlorine Dilution Calculator tool to make up the proper sanitizer strength based on the concentration of your bleach product www.foodsafe.ca/dilution-calculator.html

-- Most pathogens can be killed by cooking foods to an internal temperature of 74°C (165°F) or hotter.
+- Cooking foods to an internal temperature of 74°C (165°F) or hotter kills most germs

-- Always use a food thermometer to check the temperature of the food.
-Insert an instant-read thermometer into the deepest part of the food without touching a bone, if there is one.
+- Use a digital probe-tip food thermometer to check the temperature of the food.
+Insert the probe tip into the deepest part of the food without touching a bone, if there is one

-- Food reheated in a microwave should reach 74°C (165°F) and be allowed to stand covered for 2 minutes afterwards
+- Food reheated in a microwave should reach 74°C (165°F).
+Let food stand covered for 2 minutes afterwards